Slushi-Github/hxCompileU/README.md

 Using this small utility you can compile code from Haxe to PowerPC and finally the Nintendo Wii U using DevKitPro and [reflaxe.CPP](https://github.com/SomeRanDev/reflaxe.CPP).

-Please note, it is still missing the possibility to use the WUT toolchain to really make use of the Wii U features!
+Please note that the ability to use the WUT toolchain to take full advantage of the Wii U features is still missing.
+But, development has already started: [hxWUT](https://github.com/Slushi-Github/hxWUT) It is still incomplete and untested.

 ## How?
 The magic really comes from [reflaxe.CPP](https://github.com/SomeRanDev/reflaxe.CPP), being an alternative to [HXCPP](https://github.com/HaxeFoundation/hxcpp) when you want to compile Haxe to C++.